git-pkgs/pin/README.md

 The cooldown window (`min_release_age`) is on by default at 48 hours.
 Most malicious npm versions are caught within 24 to 48 hours, and the window blocks the majority of fresh-publish supply-chain attacks.
 Ranges fall back to the next-highest satisfying version outside the window; dist-tags fail with a clear error if `latest` is too fresh; exact pins bypass the window because you named the version explicitly.
 Opt out with `min_release_age: 0` at the manifest top level or per entry.

-`--frozen` is the single CI safety flag: it bails before any network if the manifest and lockfile disagree. `--no-fetch` adds a re-hash of every vendored file against the lockfile's recorded integrity on top of `--frozen` — designed for CI jobs that vendored at image-build time and want to assert nothing was tampered with after `git checkout`, with no network and no writes.
+`--frozen` is the CI safety flag: it bails before any network if the manifest and lockfile disagree. `--no-fetch` adds a re-hash of every vendored file against the lockfile's recorded integrity on top of `--frozen`, for CI jobs that vendored at image-build time and want to assert nothing was tampered with after `git checkout` without doing any network or any writes.

-`pin sync` rewrites the lockfile only when the manifest changed; identical bytes skip the write.
-The tool runs no code from a fetched package: no install scripts, no hooks, no plugin loaders.
-Stages 5 and 6 of [The Stages of Package Installation](https://nesbitt.io/2026/04/27/the-stages-of-package-installation.html) are absent by design.
+`pin sync` rewrites the lockfile only when the manifest changed; identical bytes skip the write. pin runs no code from a fetched package, which puts stages 5 and 6 of [The Stages of Package Installation](https://nesbitt.io/2026/04/27/the-stages-of-package-installation.html) out of scope.

 ## Provenance and trusted publishing